Creature Songs based on Collective Nouns

 Scientists have shown that gorillas live in complex social groups (bands), display individual personalities, make and use tools, and show emotions like grief and compassion.
 Some gorillas in captivity have learned to use sign language to communicate with humans.
 We shouldn't be surprised though - gorillas are one of our closest living relatives, and they share at least 95% of their DNA with humans.

 Here is a snapshot of a wet, languid day in the jungle, so swing in and out again.
-The lazy and down-beat feel reflects the lyrics as not every day in the jungle is about high octane activity; some days you just have to hang out and chatter.
-Aim to learn the tune in a single session and notice how it tips down the first time and up for the repeat.
+The lazy and down-beat feel reflects the lyrics of the refrain as not every day in the jungle is about high octane activity; some days you just have to hang out and chatter.
+Aim to learn the refrain in a single session and notice how it tips down the first time and up for the repeat.
 Why not introduce different shakers of your singers' choosing and play crochet beats or find your own rhythms?
 But do not stop singing; multi-tasking is a great skill to develop in music-making.
 This song will work just as well unaccompanied with a glockenspiel taking over the piano solo.
 Can you hear monkeys swinging through the trees in the introduction and ending?
 Check out the physical and vocal warm-up routines below.

 Use the posture and mannerisms of primates to warm up your body and get ready for singing.
 Picture an agile monkey - bend your knees slightly and bounce out the tension in your body.
 Now breathe in and swing your arms forward and back, looking up and reaching up to the sky as if you were swinging through the trees.
 Then reach down, bending at the waist, letting your head and arms dangle heavily towards the ground like a gorilla.
 Allow your arms to hang loose and just dangle there, folded over for a few seconds.
 Whilst folded, breathe in and out slowly and deeply three times.
 Roll up slowly, and once upright, breathe in and roll your shoulders backwards and forwards then lift and drop them with a sigh to relax.
 Clench your fists tight and beat your chest, then flick away the tension in your fingers with an 'aah'.